 That could catch you out, if you forget you’ve turned it on and twist the throttle playfully, as we sometimes do, expecting nothing to happen.

 But slightly more unnerving is its tendency to take a moment to come to life after you turn the ignition key.
 At first it’s unresponsive.
-You twist the throttle, thinking ‘What’s happening?’
-And suddenly it wakes up, and the torque response feels like being shunted by a bus because you’re not quite expecting it.
+You twist the throttle and nothing happens.
+And suddenly it wakes up just as you investigatively twist again, wondering what's going on, and the torque response feels like being shunted by a bus because you’re not quite expecting it.
 Zero points out there’s a little green half-circle light on the dash which flashes at first and stays on constantly when it’s ready to go.
 I say people could still get taken by surprise.

 It’s silent initially as you move off, too, but as it gathers speed, and you open the throttle further, it makes whirring noise, like a milk float.